pomodux/pomodux/docs/adr/007-tui-standardization.md

 **Pomodux will standardize on Bubbletea for all user-facing TUI, including the main timer interface and all plugin dialogs.**

 - All new TUI features must use Bubbletea and its ecosystem (e.g., bubbles components).
-- Existing plugin dialogs implemented with tview will be migrated to Bubbletea in release 0.5.1.
+- Existing plugin dialogs implemented with tview will be migrated to Bubbletea.
 - **Theming (colors, styles, UI elements) will be standardized across all Bubbletea-based UI, including the main timer and plugin dialogs, to ensure a consistent look and feel.**
 - **Lipgloss will be used as the standard library for theming and styling all Bubbletea-based UI.
 A shared theme (defined with Lipgloss) will be used across the application.**